bradddd/bradddd.github.io/_pages/books.md

 - Crucial Conversations
 - Ask your developers
+- Playing to Win
+- The Coaching Habit
 - Unshakeable
 - Weapons math destruction
 - No Rules Rules
+- Managing Humans
+- Agile Coaching
 - Secrets of Sand Hill Road
 - Super Pumped the Battle for Uber
 - Hatching Twitter